The First Shifting Grains

 It was a picture of her mother.
 The Kazekage's late wife.

-Temari wasn't even aware that Gaara possessed a picture of their mother, let alone kept it on display in his private quarters.
+Temari was not aware that Gaara possessed a picture of their mother, let alone kept it on display in his private quarters.
 It was an unexpected show of sentimentality.
 Perhaps that was what her father was thinking as well but it was hard to tell with his grim poker face.
 Next to the frame was more familiar image of Gaara when was he was younger and Yashamaru, their uncle, next to him.
-Their uncle looked very much like Karura.
-She always thought he had kind eyes.
+Their uncle looked very much like her mother.
+Temari always thought he had kind eyes.

 There were two small flowers at the bottom of both frames.
 Temari didn't recognise the odd asymmetrical petals but they were dry and brittle shade of light brown.
 Perhaps they had been white once.